 There has been a decades-long effort to achieve meaningful clean-up of the 6 toxic legacy sites, and a number of studies have been done -- including an assessment of PCB and PAH contaminated sediment in the river.
-Unfortunately, although the problems at these sites are well studied, little meaningful cleanup has happened as of 2012.
+Unfortunately, although the problems at these sites are well studied, little meaningful cleanup has occurred.

 Throughout the summer of 2010, the Anacostia Watershed Steering Committee continued to press US EPA and District government about the status of the toxics cleanup.
-The Toxics Team met with stakeholders and engaged in focused advocacy during this time period.
+Advocacy groups met with stakeholders and engaged in focused advocacy during this time period.
 On August 16, 2010, US EPA sent a letter to the Anacostia Watershed Steering Committee outlining expectations for remediation of three of the toxic sites.

 In this letter, signed by US EPA Region 3 Administrator Shawn Garvin, EPA explained that cleanup frameworks were in place at three of the six toxic sites.
 The letter continued that "EPA is working with DDOE to ensure that work is progressing in a transparent manner that provides for appropriate public participation under legally enforceable instruments at the three remaining sites: Kenilworth Landfill, Washington Gas Light and PEPCO Benning Road."
 The letter goes on to say that "If measures to comprehensively address these sites in a transparent and legally enforceable manner are not in effect by mid-December 2010, EPA intends to address these sites using appropriate Federal authorities."
 The implied threat is addition of the sites the Superfund National Priorities List (NPL).

 District government has consistently opposed Superfund listing for these sites, citing the length of the process, lack of local control, and the "stigma" of designating a Superfund site.
-The Toxics Team disagrees with these premises.
+We and our partners disagree with these premises.
 The Superfund process can sometimes be lengthy, but the steps are known and they will continue to grind on to conclusion.
 Further, the Superfund process would provide federal resources and expertise and, most importantly, a clear process with opportunities for public input.
 Voluntary agreements of the type proposed by District government are prone to bogging down.
 One need look no further for an example than the Washington Navy Yard, one of the six known toxic sites along the Anacostia River and the only one of the sites on the Superfund National Priorities List.
 This cleanup is the furthest along and also has the most nearby redevelopment.
 Meanwhile, the District government and the National Park Service have had an agreement in place since 2008 regarding the assessment of toxics on the Poplar Point site.
-We are now well into 2012 and the District and National Park Service have not been able to agree on a way forward at Poplar Point.
+We are now going into 2016 and the District and National Park Service have not been able to agree on a way forward at Poplar Point.
 This is not the model advocates want to see at Kenilworth Landfill, Washington Gas Light, and PEPCO Benning Road.

-Early in February 2011 DDOE announced that a consent decree had been reached with PEPCO regarding the Benning Road plant.
+Early in February 2011 the District announced that a consent decree had been reached with PEPCO regarding the Benning Road plant.
 A notice was published in the DC Register announcing the agreement and providing for a public comment period lasting until March 7, 2011.
-One of the consistent concerns of Anacostia River advocates has been that DDOE build a robust public process to create meaningful community involvement.
-In March 2011 the Toxics Team met with DDOE and shared our concerns with the Pepco consent decree, including in particular the lack of public outreach and the lack of a public meeting in the affected communities.
-At that time DDOE indicated that it would hold a public meeting, in the community, before Memorial Day.
+One of the consistent concerns of Anacostia River advocates has been that the Department of Energy and the Environment (DOEE) build a robust public process to create meaningful community involvement.
+In March 2011 advocates met with DOEE and shared our concerns about the Pepco consent decree, including in particular the lack of public outreach and the lack of a public meeting in the affected communities.
+At that time DOEE indicated that it would hold a public meeting, in the community, before Memorial Day.
 This meeting never happened.
-The Toxics Team organized two public meetings of our own to advise the public about the issue, and we are building alliances with community members to keep them informed of our work and to engage them directly with their concerns.
+The advocates organized two public meetings of our own to advise the public about the issue, and we are building alliances with community members to keep them informed of our work and to engage them directly with their concerns.

-In August 2012 Pepco and DDOE convened the first meeting of the “Community Advisory Group,” made up of representatives from community organizations, civic associations, and agencies, to engage key community stakeholders in the Pepco clean-up efforts.
-Attendance by community members was modest and CAG members present pressed DDOE and Pepco to make additional efforts to ensure adequate participation in the CAG.
+In August 2012 Pepco and DOEE convened the first meeting of the “Community Advisory Group,” made up of representatives from community organizations, civic associations, and agencies, to engage key community stakeholders in the Pepco clean-up efforts.
+Attendance by community members was modest and CAG members present pressed DOEE and Pepco to make additional efforts to ensure adequate participation in the CAG.

-On December 12, 2011, the District Department of Environment (DDOE) announced, along with its federal partners, the entry of their draft consent decree regarding clean up of the Washington Gas toxic site along the Anacostia River.
+On December 12, 2011, the DOEE announced, along with its federal partners, the entry of their draft consent decree regarding clean up of the Washington Gas toxic site along the Anacostia River.
 Beginning in the late 1800s, Washington Gas and Light Company operated a gas manufacturing facility at the "East Station" site on the banks of the Anacostia River near 12th and M Streets SE.
-Closed in the mid-1980s, the site has never been completely cleaned up despite a 2006 Record of Decision (PDF) concerning lands along the river.
+Closed in the mid-1980s, the site has never been completely cleaned up despite a 2006 Record of Decision concerning lands along the river.

 Map of Washington Gas cleanup site, courtesy of National Park Service